cityofaustin/dts-right-of-way-reporting/README.md

 This repo can be used with a docker container.
 You can either build it yourself with:

-`docker build . -t dts-right-of-way-reporting:production`
+`docker build . -t atddocker/dts-right-of-way-reporting:local`

 or pull from our dockerhub account: